gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 - So many jobs get queued that they cause the messaging infrastructure to crash, leading to total system failure.

-The specifics don’t actually matter for the purposes of this article – in almost all cases, not handling jobs is a Very Bad Thing$\texttrademark$ and somewhere we really, really don’t wanna be.
+The specifics don’t actually matter for the purposes of this article.
+In almost all cases, not handling jobs is a Very Bad Thing$\texttrademark$ and somewhere we really, really don’t want to be.

 We’ll just consider it a fail state of the model.
 # Utilization